 One of South Philly’s countless corner bars, Watkins stands out for its cask beer, game-driven menu (think kangaroo, camel, alligator), and ever-changing grilled cheese offerings.
-It’s back open inside starting Tuesday.
+It reopened inside on Tuesday.

 1712 S. 10th St., 215-339-0175, instagram.com/watkinsdrinkery

 Let’s face it: The best time to eat a soup dumpling is when it’s freshly steamed and slurp-able.
-On Tuesday, about 60 socially distanced seats will be available inside the University City Szechuan hot spot, and 30 or so more will be available in its downtown location.
+On Tuesday, about 60 socially distanced seats became available inside the University City Szechuan hot spot, and 30 or so more are available in its downtown location.

-Northern Liberties’ shot-and-a beer bar-turned-cozy-gastropub — lovingly restored in the last decade and now outfitted with plastic glass barriers — allows guests back inside starting Wednesday.
-About 30 seats will be available for those seeking fettuccine with crab in saffron cream sauce, Pat LaFrieda burgers, and lobster eggs benedict.
+Northern Liberties’ shot-and-a beer bar-turned-cozy-gastropub — lovingly restored in the last decade and now outfitted with plastic glass barriers — allowed guests back inside on Wednesday.
+About 30 seats are available for those seeking fettuccine with crab in saffron cream sauce, Pat LaFrieda burgers, and lobster eggs benedict.

 129 W. Laurel St., 267-273-1632, jerrysbarphilly.com